 Basically, the protestor has compared the road conditions to the rough and uneven lunar surface.
 While this is a rather funny way to protest, it completely drives home the point by clearly highlighting the state of affairs.
 BBMP is yet to issue any kind of statement on this unique protest against them.

 However, what we’re sure of is that the video completely showcases the carelessness of the authorities.
 Broken roads are one of the biggest nuisances today.
 What’s also important to highlight here is that the problem of bad roads isn’t restricted to Bangalore.
 The situation is pretty much the same in most modern Indian cities.

-Broken roads and potholes are one of the biggest causes of two-wheeler accidents.
+Broken roads and potholes are some of the biggest causes of two-wheeler accidents.
 Other than the high danger they pose to the road users, they also cause higher-than-usual wear-and-tear of vehicles, thereby leading to increased maintenance costs in the long run.
 We really wish that the authorities finally take some action and repair all roads at the earliest.